VilnaCRM-Org/website-infrastructure/.github/github_token_rotation.md

    - To modify the schedule, adjust the cron expression under `schedule` in the YAML file to your preferred rotation frequency.

+4. **Validation Steps Post-Setup**

+   - Run the workflow manually and confirm that it generates a new token and stores it in AWS Secrets Manager.
+   - Verify API access using the new token to ensure that all components are correctly configured.

 ---

 ## Testing and Verification Procedures

-### Testing Procedures for Sandbox Environment

-1. **Set up a sandbox repository** to mimic the production environment.
-2. **Add test secrets and necessary permissions** to the sandbox environment.
-3. **Trigger the workflow manually** to observe the process in a controlled environment without affecting production.

-### Verification of Token Rotation
+### Specific Test Scenarios

+1. **Basic Token Rotation**
+   - Trigger manual rotation.
+   - Verify that the old token is revoked.
-1. **Validate the new token** in AWS Secrets Manager to confirm successful rotation.
+   - Confirm the new token is active in AWS Secrets Manager.

-2. **Verify GitHub App access** by querying the API endpoints to ensure the new token works as expected.
+2. **Permission Validation**
+   - Test repository access to confirm permissions are set correctly.
+   - Verify that the token respects API rate limits.
+   - Confirm scope restrictions and ensure no unauthorized access is granted.

+3. **Error Handling**
+   - Test with intentionally incorrect permissions to observe error handling.
+   - Simulate AWS connectivity issues to verify rollback procedures.
+   - Confirm the workflow handles errors and logs them appropriately.

 ### Testing Token Permissions

 1. Perform a series of actions allowed by the token in a test environment.
 2. Ensure that the token’s permissions are scoped appropriately and that it has the **minimum required access** to perform its functions.

+### Step-by-Step Validation Commands

+- **Verify Token Rotation**: Use GitHub API to check the `app/installations` and `app/installations/{id}/access_tokens` endpoints.
+- **Confirm Token Permissions**: Test specific actions (e.g., accessing repository contents) to ensure the token’s scope is correctly restricted.

 ---

 ## Troubleshooting Guide

-### Common Issues and Solutions
+### Common Error Messages

-1. **Token Generation Failures**:
+1. **"Resource not found" in AWS Secrets Manager**
+   - **Cause**: Incorrect region or secret name.
+   - **Solution**: Verify `AWS_REGION` and the secret’s path in Secrets Manager.

+2. **"Installation not found" from GitHub API**
+   - **Cause**: The GitHub App is not properly installed on the repository.
-   - Ensure the GitHub App has sufficient permissions.
+   - **Solution**: Verify that the App is installed and has necessary permissions.

+3. **"Invalid private key" error**
+   - **Cause**: Malformed private key format.
-   - Verify that the correct App ID and private key are in use.
+   - **Solution**: Ensure the private key is in proper PEM format without additional whitespace.

-2. **AWS Secrets Manager Errors**:
-   - Check AWS permissions for the role in use.
-   - Ensure the correct `AWS_REGION` is set and the role ARN has the right policy for Secrets Manager access.

-### Debug Procedures
+### Debugging Commands and Log Analysis Guidance

-- Use the `DEBUG` flag in the workflow for additional logging output.
+- **Debugging**: Set the `DEBUG` flag to true in the workflow to obtain detailed logs.
-- Confirm AWS IAM role assumptions and permissions align with workflow requirements.
+- **Log Analysis**: Review workflow logs in GitHub Actions for any errors in token generation or API interactions.

 ---

 ## Security Best Practices

-### Token Usage and Expiration
+### Token Configuration and Best Practices

-- Configure tokens with appropriate expiration periods.
-- Set the workflow frequency in alignment with token expiration.

-### Principle of Least Privilege
+- **Token Expiration**: Set token expiration to a maximum of 7 days to limit exposure.

-- Limit token permissions to the minimum required.
+- **Required Permissions**: Limit token scopes to `metadata:read` and `contents:read`.
-- Remove unnecessary permissions, like **Administration: Read & Write**, as noted.
+- **Naming Conventions**: Name tokens with a clear structure (e.g., `github-rotation-token-<timestamp>`) for better audit trails.

-### Audit Logging
+### Compliance Requirements

+1. **SOC 2**: Ensure AWS Secrets Manager configurations align with SOC 2 requirements for secure secret storage.
-- Enable audit logging in AWS and GitHub to monitor token usage.
+2. **GDPR Logging**: Enable audit logging for token usage to maintain compliance with GDPR.
-- Regularly review access logs for any unusual activity.
+3. **Industry-Specific Compliance**: Regularly review your setup to ensure it aligns with any industry-specific standards applicable to your organization.

 ### Emergency Rotation Procedures

+1. **Incident Response Plan**:
+   - Immediately trigger a manual token rotation if a compromise is suspected.
-- If a token is suspected to be compromised, trigger a **manual token rotation** and replace the compromised token in AWS Secrets Manager immediately.
+   - Replace the compromised token in AWS Secrets Manager.
+2. **Communication Protocols**: Notify relevant security personnel and stakeholders.
+3. **Recovery Procedures**: Verify the new token’s functionality and perform additional testing to confirm stability.

 ---